radiodee1/pi-llm/README.md

 - Collision checking does not work well.
 Do not use `--check`.

 - Cloud speech recognition, `--cloud`, works well but is largely untested.
 You must install a json file on the host computer and provide a path to that file in the `GOOGLE_APPLICATION_CREDENTIALS` variable.
+This file is provided by Google when you set up your Google cloud account.
+You must also enable billing and 'Cloud Speech to Text'.
 Do not share this file or path with anyone.

 - Remember that background noise is allways a problem.
 The microphone will hang if there's too much background noise and the end of input text will not be detected.